VIC.GOV.AU | Policy and Advisory Library

 • shares information between the school, students, the student’s family and other support professionals, for example, a Koorie Engagement Support Officer, social worker or speech pathologist

-• helps you identify resources the student may need to achieve their goals.
+• helps identify resources the student may need to achieve their goals.
 For example, visual supports for classroom schedules and activities or audiobooks

 • promotes student confidence and engagement